LogoLogo

 systemctl restart sshnpd.service

-Most mainstream Linux distributions use to manage services, and we provide a systemd unit file that's configured by the .
+Most mainstream Linux distributions use to manage services, and we provide a systemd unit file that's configured by the universal installer.
 That file can be edited after installation to customize or add additional options.
 For distributions such as OpenWrt we provide config and init files that can be customized with a text editor or configured through the web admin interface.

 sshnp